-As a practice manager, you will be responsible for the smooth running of a centre that could have a team of ten GPs and other clinical staff, with as many as 20,000 registered patients.
+A GP surgery is a patient's first and most frequent point of contact with the NHS and you'll be responsible for its smooth running.
+You could have a team of ten GPs and other clinical staff, with as many as 20,000 registered patients.

 You will be involved in a wide range of activities, including: